HDFC Bank Limited (NYSE:HDB) Short Interest Up 8.2% in July

-HDFC Bank Limited (NYSE:HDB – Get Free Report) was the target of a significant increase in short interest in the month of July.
-As of July 31st, there was short interest totalling 2,640,000 shares, an increase of 8.2% from the July 15th total of 2,440,000 shares.
-Based on an average trading volume of 1,850,000 shares, the days-to-cover ratio is currently 1.4 days.
+HDFC Bank Limited (NYSE:HDB – Get Free Report) was the recipient of a large growth in short interest during the month of July.
+As of July 31st, there was short interest totalling 2,640,000 shares, a growth of 8.2% from the July 15th total of 2,440,000 shares.
+Based on an average daily volume of 1,850,000 shares, the short-interest ratio is presently 1.4 days.

-HDFC Bank (NYSE:HDB – Get Free Report) last released its quarterly earnings results on Monday, July 17th.
-The bank reported $0.80 EPS for the quarter.
-The company had revenue of $4.27 billion during the quarter, compared to analyst estimates of $3.93 billion.
-HDFC Bank had a return on equity of 17.31% and a net margin of 22.03%.
-Equities research analysts expect that HDFC Bank will post 2.86 EPS for the current year.
+HDFC Bank (NYSE:HDB – Get Free Report) last announced its quarterly earnings results on Monday, July 17th.
+The bank reported $0.80 earnings per share for the quarter.
+HDFC Bank had a net margin of 22.03% and a return on equity of 17.31%.
+The firm had revenue of $4.27 billion during the quarter, compared to analysts’ expectations of $3.93 billion.
+On average, analysts predict that HDFC Bank will post 2.86 earnings per share for the current year.

 About HDFC Bank